Who Am I?

-- What do you take your identity in?
-What do most people take their identity in?
-Often times we tend to take our identity in more superficial things such as our looks, accomplishments, social circles, etc. What should we take our identity in?
+- From where do you take your identity?
+From where do most people take their identity?
+Oftentimes we take our identity in more superficial things, such as our looks, accomplishments, social circles, etc. From where should we take our identity?
 Discuss this.

 - The Beatitudes call us to be who we are made to be at the highest level.
 Read through some of the Beatitudes and discuss how easy or hard it is to live them.

 - Human freedom is essential to the way we live.
-If we are not completely free then we cannot be who we are made to be.
+If we are not completely free, then we cannot be who we are made to be.
 Some factors that affect our freedom are the following: ignorance, duress, fear, and other psychological or social factors.
-Discuss these factors and the effect that they may have on us and how we make decisions in life.
+Discuss these factors and the effect that they might have on us and how we make decisions in life.

 - Discuss the difference between something that we can call Good (capital G) and good (small g).

-- What role do the passions, feelings and emotions play in our lives regarding moral choices we make?
+- What role do the passions, feelings, and emotions play in our lives regarding the moral choices we make?